kotowicz/django-mysql-import-export/README.md

+# A) ABOUT

-# 0) this is version 0.1 of my django mysql import / export app.
+This is version 0.1 of my simple django mysql import / export app.

+# B) SETUP

-# 1) clone this directory and rename it to 'importexport'
+* clone this directory and rename it to 'importexport'

-# 2) configure settings.py file:
+* configure settings.py file
+** add application to `INSTALLED_APPS`

 ```
 INSTALLED_APPS = (